Wangchinnt/Threejs-Game/README.md

 ### Two ways for installing
 #### From three.js document
 1. Install [Node.js](https://https://nodejs.org/en).
 We'll need it to load manage dependencies and to run our build tool.
-2. Install three.js and a build tool, [vite](https://https://vitejs.dev/), using a [terminal](https://www.joshwcomeau.com/javascript/terminal-for-js-devs/) in your project folder.
+2. Install three.js and a build tool, [vite](https://https://vitejs.dev/) using a [terminal](https://www.joshwcomeau.com/javascript/terminal-for-js-devs/) in your project folder.
 Vite will be used during development, but it isn't part of the final webpage.
 If you prefer to use another build tool, that's fine — we support modern build tools that can import [ES Modules](https://eloquentjavascript.net/3rd_edition/10_modules.html#h_zWTXAU93DC).

    ```
     # three.js
-    npm install --save three
+    npm install --save

     # vite
     npm install --save-dev vite